Fraud and corruption prevention

 Gifts, benefits and hospitality

-All employees are required to declare and obtain approval for any gifts, benefits or hospitality over $50 in value offered to them.
-Employees must also declare any gifts, benefits or hospitality declined due to conflict of interests, regardless of value.
+All staff are required to declare and obtain approval for any gifts, benefits or hospitality over $50 in value offered to them.
+Staff must also declare any gifts, benefits or hospitality declined due to conflict of interests, regardless of value.

-The department maintains Workplace Gifts, Benefits and Hospitality registers.
-Any gifts, benefits or hospitality declared by the department’s Public Service Senior Executives and nominated staff are published on a quarterly basis in line with guidance issued by the NSW Public Service Commission.
+Gifts, benefits or hospitality declared by the department’s Public Service Senior Executives and nominated staff are recorded on a central register and publishd on the department's website each quarter.